Reference: Application service status

 The My Application Services dashboard provides a total number of active alerts to all your applications.
 Active alerts indicate events impacting your applications’ health status.
 An event that impacts your application health is determined by status changes to your application’s: virtual servers, pools, and pool members, or traffic to the pool member.

-The severity of an alert is determined by whether the event partially/potentially impacts performance (warning) or if the application service is unable to reach an entire pool of pool members (critical).
-See pool member alerts for information about how BIG-IP Next determines alert severity.
+The alert level is determined by whether the event partially/potentially impacts performance (warning) or if the application service is unable to reach an entire pool of pool members (critical).
+See pool alerts for information about how BIG-IP Next determines alert level.

 Pool member alerts